Characters: Barney Miller

 Captain Barney Miller

-.
+Played by Hal LindenThe leader of the Ensemble Cast.
 Barney is an average family man trying to keep his sanity as he runs the 12th Precinct, a task made difficult both by criminals and his own officers.
-He emphasizes using compassion and perspective in dealing with the public, and his signature method is having the people involve talk it out until one of them decides to drop charges unless it's a really
+He emphasizes using compassion and perspective in dealing with the public, and his signature method is having the people involve talk it out until one of them decides to drop charges unless it's a really serious crime.

 Sergeant Nick Yemana